storyprotocol/documentation/docs/Introduction/what-is-story.md

 # Introducing the World's IP Blockchain

-Story is making the legal system for creative Intellectual Property (IP) more efficient by turning IP "programmable" on the blockchain.
-To do this, we have created Story Network: a purpose-built layer 1 blockchain where people or programs alike can license, remix, and monetize IP according to transparent terms set by creators themselves.
+Story is a purpose-build layer 1 blockchain designed specifically for intellectual property.
+It tokenizes any type of IP; whether that’s an idea, an image, a real world asset, a song, an AI model, an NFT, image rights or anything in between.
+By embedding usage terms, attribution, and royalty agreements directly into the blockchain, Story provides a transparent, decentralized solution for IP management.
+This enables IP holders to protect their work, collaborate seamlessly, and unlock more revenue opportunities in a AI-powered economy.

 > ⏩ Skip the Read - 1 Minute Summary
 >